CERT-Polska/mwdb-core/docs/setup-and-configuration.rst

 Optionally you can install:

-* **Docker engine and Docker-Compose** if you want to use Docker-based setup (https://docs.docker.com/engine/install/)
+* **Docker engine and Docker-Compose** if you want to use the Docker-based setup (https://docs.docker.com/engine/install/)
 * **Redis database** needed by extra features like rate-limiting (https://redis.io/topics/quickstart)

-It's highly recommended to make a `virtualenv <https://docs.python.org/3/library/venv.html#module-venv>`_ for local MWDB installation:
+It's highly recommended to create a fresh `virtualenv <https://docs.python.org/3/library/venv.html#module-venv>`_ for local MWDB installation:

 .. code-block:: console